C0axx/Modified-Thycotic-Secret-Stealer/README.md

 # Modified-Thycotic-Secret-Stealer for v10.8+ with DPAPI Integration

+Quick modification of Thycotic Secret Stealer to pull AES master Key from DPAPI and then perform Decryption offline and spit output to CSV file.

 # SQLCMD
 The following SQLCMD will pull all the items from the Database
 ```